Respect vs misappropriation: How (not) to do it

-Get indigenous tattoos if they are of your cultural ethnicity and you know their meaning, or you have permission from an artist of that group to wear one.
+Get indigenous or traditional tattoos if they are of your cultural ethnicity and you know their meaning, or you have permission from an artist of that group to wear one.

 Not only is Dwayne “The Rock” Johnson Samoan, but there are cultural meanings to each of his tattoos and you can find out what they are at the link above.

 When I was digging into my mother’s Filipino Waray ancestry, I discovered the history of body tattoos in the Philippines and am super stoked to get a traditional Filipino tattoo someday, but it’s important to find the right artist and make sure the symbols are appropriate in meaning.
 It’s common for people to get things tattooed on them that were meant for other genders or ancestral tribes, and according to Filipino tradition, that can mean rejection in the afterlife.
 So we must DEFINITELY do our earthly tattoo homework!

 Get a cultural tattoo if you do not belong to that group or do not have permission from an artist belonging to that group.